OpenZeppelin/openzeppelin-upgrades/packages/plugin-defender-hardhat/README.md

 main();
 ```

 Alternatively, you can also upload the compilation artifact to a public URL and then have Defender retrieve the artifact from that location for verification, through the `verifyDeploymentWithUploadedArtifact` function.
 You can get the artifact to upload for a specific contract using `getDeploymentArtifact`, or an artifact that contains the build info for all your contracts using `getDeploymentBuildInfo`.
+You can also get the hash of the artifact for a given contract using `getBytecodeDigest` to check for matches against a pre existing verification on Defender.

 ## Learn more